alokmotion/JavaScript/readme.md

 ### Vote Eligibility
 Write a function that checks if a person is eligible to vote based on their age (must be 18 or older).

+// write a function that return the number of nagative number in array